adamtilson/ense271/lab-4/lab-doc.md

 ## Introduction

 In the previous lab we looked at using Adobe XD to make medium fidelity prototypes.
 However, these were only static sites with no interactivity.
-We will now look at using the Adobe XD Prototyping workflow to add some interactivity to our websites.
+We will now look at using the Adobe XD Prototyping workflow to add some interactivity to our website mockups, which we can demonstrate using the `preview` function.

-Download the starting files from URCourses, and open up `travel-hyrule-starting.xd`.
+Download the starting files from URCourses, and open up `travel-hyrule-starting.xd`, a mobile tourism site for a fictional land.

-Things we will do:
+We will work together through:
 - Setting a home page and previewing
 - Connecting the hamburger menu to each of the pages
 - Add an automatic carousel to the first page